This post has been updated. It was originally published on December 5, 2019.

 If you don’t find these options, you’ll have to clear your activity manually.
 This process will vary depending on your operating system.

-In Android, open Settings > Apps & notifications, pick an app from the list, and hit Storage & cache.
-You’ll see two options: Clear storage and Clear cache.
+In Android, open Settings > Apps, pick a title from the list, and hit Storage.
+You’ll see two options: Clear data and Clear cache.
 Clear them both, which will wipe all the data the app has stored locally.
 Afterward, it will behave as if you’ve installed it from scratch, so you’ll need to log in again, set up your preferences, and so on.

 On iOS, you won’t find an identical option, but you can achieve the same effect by uninstalling and reinstalling an app.
 Open the Settings app, tap General > iPhone Storage, and select one of your apps.
 Then choose Delete App to wipe all of its data.
 Finally, re-install the program from the App Store.